 Uh, no, no and no!

 Yeast for breadmaking is relatively new in the grand scheme of human history.
-In fact, when baker’s yeast was first introduced as an alternative to true sourdough starter in France in the mid 1600’s, it was strongly rejected because the Renaissance scientists of the time knew that this quicker, more convenient approach to breadmaking would negatively affect public health.
+In fact, when baker’s yeast was first introduced as an alternative to true sourdough starter in France in the mid 1600’s, it was strongly rejected.
+Renaissance scientists at the time knew that this quicker, more convenient approach to breadmaking would negatively affect public health.

 Ancestrally prepared bread never contains added baker’s yeast!

-Instead, traditionally baked bread utilizes a starter culture loaded with friendly lactobacilli – a beneficial strain of bacteria found on the surface of all living things.
-Yes, it’s even crawling all over you right now if your skin is healthy and in proper ph balance.
+Instead, traditionally baked bread utilizes a starter culture loaded with friendly Lactobacilli.
+This is a beneficial strain of bacteria found on the surface of all living things.
+Yes, it’s even crawling all over you right now if your skin is healthy and in proper pH balance.

 In addition to the absence of baker’s yeast to make the bread rise, true sourdough bread as baked by traditional cultures throughout the world and by my own ancestors in Northern Europe – the type of bread ideal for my personal genome – is baked at a lower temperature for a longer period of time which protects the integrity of the proteins in the cereal grains as well as the nutritional value.
-This slower, more careful preparation method also eliminates anti-nutrients such as phytic acid which interfere with proper digestion and block absorption of the minerals in the cereal grains.
-It also breaks down gluten, a very difficult to digest plant protein.
+This slower, more careful preparation method also eliminates anti-nutrients such as phytic acid.
+These substances interfere with proper digestion and block absorption of the minerals in the cereal grains.
+Traditional preparation also helps breaks down gluten, a very difficult to digest plant protein.